przem-pep/AUCwR/README.md

 Efekty projektu:

-- Podsumowanie metod obliczania AUC i jego zastosowań
+- Podsumowanie metod obliczania AUC i jego zastosowań;
-- Benchmarking różnych implementacji AUC w R
+- Benchmarking różnych implementacji AUC w R;
-- Rekomendacje dotyczące efektywnego wyznaczania AUC w praktyce
+- Rekomendacje dotyczące efektywnego wyznaczania AUC w praktyce.

 Hipoteza:

 Niektóre metody obliczania AUC w języku R są znacząco bardziej efektywne pod względem czasu obliczeń i zużycia zasobów niż inne, przy zachowaniu tej samej precyzji wyników.
 Może to mieć istotne znaczenie w przypadku konieczności wielokrotnego obliczania AUC.

+## EN

-Repository for project: AUC Measure – review and efficient computation in R
+Repository for project: **AUC Measure – review and efficient computation in R**

 Project description:

 The AUC (Area Under the Curve) measure is widely used in statistical classification and machine learning, including credit scoring, where it is employed to assess the quality of predictive models.
 The goal of this project is to review methods for calculating the AUC measure, followed by an analysis of the efficiency of computing this measure in R.

-Project Outcomes:
+Project outcomes:

-- Summary of AUC calculation methods and their applications
+- Summary of AUC calculation methods and their applications;
-- Benchmarking different AUC implementations in R
+- Benchmarking different AUC implementations in R;
-- Recommendations for efficient AUC computation in practice
+- Recommendations for efficient AUC computation in practice.

 Hypothesis: